ChildsplayOSU/bogl-docs/tutorials/boards.md

 ![board type definition anatomy](../imgs/boards-board-type-anatomy.jpg)

+:dart: **Excercise:**
+Can you think of boards from other games that could have a type defined for them in BoGL?
+Write down a few you can think of, then try writing out a type definition for one of them.

 <br/>
 ## Creating a Board Value

 Using our defined board type, we can create board values.
 Doing this is similiar to how we would create a value normally.
 We start by creating a name for our board value (must be lowercase) followed by a `:`, followed by the type name `Board`.
-After this we may then define *board equations*, which are used to specify which parts of the board should be defined as which values.
+After this we may then define *board equations*.
+These are used to define the spaces on the board by giving them values.
-Board equations consist of a name, position, and an expression.
+Board equations consist of a name, a position, and an expression.

-To create a board equation we must first write the name we chose for the board state, immediately followed by an `!` followed by parenthesis that contain the position values for which part of the board is being defined.
+To create a board equation we must first write the name we chose for the board value, immediately followed by an `!` followed by parenthesis that contain the position values for which part of the board is being defined.
 Following the parenthesis is an `=` which is then followed by an expression that should evaluate to the same type that the board is made up of.
-The board equation(s) must define a value for each part of the board.
+In order for a board value to be defined, the board equation(s) must define a value for each part of the board.
-If you leave a part of the board undefined, you will get an error.
+Undefined values of any type (including Board) are not valid in BoGL, and will give you an error.

 Below is the code for one of the simplest boards we can make, which is a 1 by 1 board that holds a Bool.
 {% highlight haskell %}
 type Board = Array(1, 1) of Bool -- Board definition

--- Board state
+-- Board value
-boardState : Board
+boardValue : Board
-boardState!(1,1) = True -- Board equation defining the value for position (1, 1)
+boardValue!(1,1) = True -- Board equation defining the value for position (1, 1)
 {% endhighlight %}

 Below is the code for a 1 by 2 board that holds Bool values.
 {% highlight haskell %}
 type Board = Array(1, 2) of Bool -- Board definition

--- Board state
+-- Board value
-boardState : Board
+boardValue : Board
-boardState!(1,1) = True  -- Board equation defining the value for position (1, 1)
+boardValue!(1,1) = True  -- Board equation defining the value for position (1, 1)
-boardState!(1,2) = False -- Board equation defining the value for position (1, 2)
+boardValue!(1,2) = False -- Board equation defining the value for position (1, 2)
 {% endhighlight %}

 There is no limit to the amount of board equations you can write.
 You can even create board equations that reference the same position.
-These board equations will overwrite the value for the position that was defined by an earlier equation.
+These board equations will overwrite the value for the position that was defined by an equation above it.

 {% highlight haskell %}
 type Board = Array(1, 2) of Bool -- Board definition

--- Board state
+-- Board value
-boardState : Board
+boardValue : Board
-boardState!(1,1) = True  -- Define the value for position (1, 1)
+boardValue!(1,1) = True  -- Define the value for position (1, 1)
-boardState!(1,2) = False -- Define the value for position (1, 2)
+boardValue!(1,2) = False -- Define the value for position (1, 2)
-boardState!(1,1) = False -- Overwrite the value given for position (1, 1)
+boardValue!(1,1) = False -- Overwrite the value given for position (1, 1)
 {% endhighlight %}

 ### Generalizing a Board Equation

 If we wanted to initialize a Tic-tac-toe board with `Unmarked` values, we could do something like this:
 {% highlight haskell %}
--- Initial board state
+-- Initial board value
 initialTTTBoard : Board
 initialTTTBoard!(1,1) = Unmarked
 initialTTTBoard!(1,2) = Unmarked